 Reflex incontinence is a similar condition to urge incontinence when the bladder muscle contractor spasm and you have a sudden urge to urinate.
 The urine flows without any control.
 This can be a result of damage to the nerves that pass a message from the brain to the bladder

 People with severe neurological impairment from spinal cord injury, multiple sclerosis, or other injuries suffer from reflex incontinence.

 Functional incontinence is a condition one may suffer because of other illnesses or disabilities which impedes the ability to get to a bathroom.
 For instance, if an illness has left one unaware of the need to use the bathroom, one would become incontinent.
-Apart from mental illness, medications, or even dementia some people are aware they need to use bathroom but are unable manage the timeline they need to make it the bathroom on time.
+Apart from mental illness, medications, or even dementia some people are aware they need to use the bathroom but are unable to manage the timeline they need to make it the bathroom on time.
 This signaling misstep of the brain creates incontinence.

 Even though your urinary tract is working fine, it can be tough to avoid accidents when you cannot reach the bathroom and this issue can affect anyone who faces challenges reaching the bathroom on time.

-Medications may cause passing of large amounts of urine that can lead to incontinence.
+Medications may cause the passing of large amounts of urine that can lead to incontinence.
 Please see a doctor if you are on medication and notice any changes in your level of incontinence.

 How Common Is Incontinence in Adults?

 Of the two types of incontinence, urinary incontinence is common in adults.

 24 million women were surveyed, and, 38% said they suffered urinary incontinence at least once in the last year.
 Among these,